JasonLocklin/Dissertation/SA/Methods.md

 sufficient time for even the most careful participants.
 A blank screen replaced the target line and the participant was required to return their finger to the space-bar in order to proceed to the next trial.
-A block of line bisection consisted of 10 trials.
+A block of the line bisection task consisted of 10 trials.

 Each trial of the landmark task began with a red fixation mark 1.3$^\circ$ tall by 0.3$^\circ$ that appeared near the centre of